odino/odino.github.com/source/about/index.markdown

 which I visited for a [conference](http://2011.osidays.com/speakers)
 * I love Rome, but I feel like it's not the right place to raise my (future) children
 * I have a *personal* blog, in italian, called [nerdiario](http://www.nerdiario.it) ("*nerd-diary*")
-* In March, 2012, I've moved to Dubai
+* In March, 2012, I moved to Dubai